A lower bound of the crossing number of composite knots: Estimation of the number of crossings

-Finally, one can assume that in each $1$-handle with model $Z_2$ or $Z_3$, the part of all those $\mu_{i,j}$ has a standard form, as indicated in Figure~\ref{fig:1-Model}, where some arcs may not appear.
-For $Z_2$, there are at most two arcs from those $\mu_{i,j}$, and the first three pictures show the possible two arcs.
-If we delete an arc in the first picture, then it gives the only case when there is just one arc.
-Similarly, for $Z_3$, the other pictures show the possible three arcs, and we can delete certain arcs disjoint from $K$ to get the cases when there are two or one arcs.
-Note that if the curved disk contains an arc, then this arc lies in the vertical part.
-Also, we have used Euclidean isometries as before, and do not show if an arc lies in the top or bottom disk.
+In summary, we can require that the part of $\mu_i$ in each 1-handle with model $Z_2$ or $Z_3$ has a {\it standard form}, as shown in Figure~\ref{fig:1-Model}, where some of the arcs may not appear.
+For each 1-handle with model $Z_2$, there are at most two arcs coming from $\mu_i$, and the first three pictures show the possible two arcs.
+For each 1-handle with model $Z_3$, there are at most three arcs coming from $\mu_i$, as shown in the remaining five pictures.
+In the pictures, the arcs which do not meet $K$ may not appear.
+This provides the cases when there are fewer arcs.
+Note that in a ``curved disk'' the arc lies in the vertical part.
+Also, the pictures only show the projections, so in general a picture represents more than one cases, which differ by symmetries.